 - Active Diplomates: The ACVS Board of Regents approves these individuals after they have fulfilled the prescribed requirements and passed the certifying examination.
 Active Diplomates must be “members in good standing.”
 A member in good standing is an ACVS Diplomate whose dues payment is current and who has not, for other reasons, had his/her membership status changed.

-- Emeritus Diplomates: Each active member in good standing who meets either criterion (a) or criterion (b) is granted Emeritus status and is not required to pay dues:
+- Emeritus Diplomates: Each Active member of the College who meets criterion (a), (b), or (c) is granted Emeritus status and is not required to pay dues.
+Such an individual shall be known as Diplomate ACVS, Emeritus.
+The criteria are as follow:

 - If initially certified prior to 2016, reaches the age of sixty-five (65) years.

 - If initially certified prior to 2016, reaches at least sixty (60) years of age and has retired from the active practice of surgery.

 - Honorary Members: Honorary members are nominated by the members and elected by the Board of Regents and the membership.
 The nominees must have unusual eminence in veterinary surgery or the allied professions.

 Membership Dues for ACVS Diplomates